sebastianriffo/congreso/en/about.md

 ### Kwown issues
 * SERVEL (electoral service) updated its website recently, displaying voting results for 1989-2021 in a different manner.
 Web scraping scripts now need to be adapted accordingly.

+### Ongoing developments
+* A legislators lookup tool, covering all legislative terms, is currently available [here](http://127.0.0.1:4000/es/search.html){:target="_blank"} (in Spanish only).
+Party affiliations during the 1828-1930 period still need validation.

 <!--
-Ongoing developments
+* The composition of Congress during the 1828-1930 period is also available, yet several details require validation.
+When completed, this will help in developing a comprehensive legislators' database spanning all legislative terms.
 -->

 ### Future work
-* The composition of Congress during the 1828-1930 period is also available, yet several details require validation.
-When completed, this will help in developing a comprehensive legislators' database spanning all legislative terms.
 * Inspired on [Naim Bro's work](https://link.springer.com/article/10.1007/s11186-022-09491-3){:target="_blank"}, I would like to construct a kinship network comprising past and current Congress members.